yo-oycom/coretext-adventures/lost-horizon/scenes/choice.md

 {{/stat}}

 {{#trait "Role" "=" "investigator"}}
 Your investigator's instincts tell you that there's more to this choice than meets the eye.
 The valley's existence, the way you were brought here, the timing of your arrival—all suggest that this moment was carefully orchestrated.
+You've uncovered the deeper truth about Shangri-La's purpose.
+{{/trait}}

+{{#trait "Role" "=" "rescuer"}}
+Your rescuer's heart tells you that the outside world needs people like you—people who can carry the light of Shangri-La back to humanity.
+You've seen the suffering in the world and know you can make a difference.
+{{/trait}}

+{{#trait "Role" "=" "explorer"}}
+Your explorer's spirit is torn between the endless discoveries that await you in Shangri-La and the unknown adventures that lie beyond these mountains.
+You've charted new territories and know there are always more mysteries to uncover.
 {{/trait}}

 The High Lama has explained that Shangri-La needs people like you—people who can understand its true value and help preserve its wisdom for future generations.
 But he also understands that the outside world needs people who can carry the valley's lessons back to humanity.